 The central mosque in Aktobe.
 An official said today's suicide bombing had nothing to do with Islam.
 But analysts say western Kazakhstan could become a breeding ground for radicalism.
+(Paul Bartlett)

 A suicide bomber has detonated a bomb at the security service HQ in Kazakhstan’s western oil city of Aktobe, Kazakhstan Today news agency reports.
 The suicide attacker reportedly entered the National Security Committee (KNB) and set off a bomb early on May 17, injuring two people, a KNB employee and a watchman, Prosecutor-General’s Office spokesman Zhandos Umiraliyev clarified.

 He moved to quash initial media speculation that an Islamic radical had attacked the security service – instead, he said, it was a criminal kingpin who blew himself up in what must be the first known mafia suicide attack in Central Asia, and possibly beyond.

 Umiraliyev identified the bomber as Rakhimzhan Makatov, who was “suspected of committing a number of crimes within an organized crime group.”
 His motive?
 Makatov blew himself up “with the aim of avoiding responsibility” for his alleged crimes, Umiraliyev added.